-The Transamerica RetireOnTrack Funds (collectively, the "Funds" and each a "Fund") is a series of collective investment trust funds designed for participants who want to structure their asset allocation under their employer's retirement plan toward a specific target year in which they intend to retire or, with respect to Funds with target years that have passed, anticipated retiring.

-Each of the Funds seeks to maximize returns while maintaining a level of risk appropriate for a person planning or who planned to retire in or about the calendar year designated in the Fund's name.
+The Transamerica FutureFocus Funds with American Century (collectively, the "Funds" and each a "Fund") is a series of collective investment trust funds designed for participants who want to structure their asset allocation under their employer's retirement plan toward a specific target year in which they intend to retire; provided that the Transamerica FutureFocus In Retirement Fund ("Retirement Fund") is designed for participants who have passed their anticipated retirement year.
+Each of the Funds seeks to maximize returns while maintaining a level of risk appropriate for a person planning to retire in or about the calendar year designated in the Fund's name.
+The Retirement Fund seeks to maximize income while maintaining a level of risk appropriate for a person in retirement.
 The Funds are available to qualified retirement plans, such as 401(k) plans, profit sharing plans, money purchase pension plans, and governmental Section 457 plans, as well as to insurance company separate accounts maintained by Transamerica Life Insurance Company ("TLIC") or Transamerica Financial Life Insurance Company ("TFLIC"), each an affiliate of TTC, and other plan, trust or commingled fund investors eligible to invest under applicable Internal Revenue rulings, exemptions under federal securities laws and related guidance.
 TTC reserves the right to reject or approve each investor in its sole discretion.